56kyle/cookiecutter-robust-python/docs/topics/03_code-formatting.md

   - **Opinionatedness & Configuration:** Very High.
 Highly opinionated with minimal configuration, inheriting philosophy from :black-documentation:`Black`.
 Configuration is shared with the linter in `pyproject.toml` or `.ruff.toml`.
   - **Performance:** Excellent. **Orders of magnitude faster** than all Python-based formatters (:black-documentation:`Black`, :isort-documentation:`isort`, :autopep8-documentation:`autopep8`, :yapf-documentation:`yapf`).
 This is a major practical advantage, especially for pre-commit hooks and large projects.
   - **OS Interoperability:** Excellent.
 Rust binary, works natively and reliably across all major operating systems.
   - **Integration:** Excellent and Growing Rapidly.
-Native support in :pre-commit-documentation:`pre-commit`, easily callable via CLI for :nox-documentation:`Nox`/[:term:`uv` run](uv-documentation), integrates into CI, rapidly gaining editor/IDE support due to its speed and dual formatting/linting capabilities.
+Native support in :pre-commit-documentation:`pre-commit`, easily callable via CLI for :nox-documentation:`Nox`/:uv-documentation:`uv`, integrates into CI, rapidly gaining editor/IDE support due to its speed and dual formatting/linting capabilities.
   - **Tool Count:** Excellent. **Consolidates code formatting AND import sorting** into a single tool and command (`ruff format`).
   - **Maturity & Stability:** High (Formatter is newer than Linter, but built on stable core). :ruff-documentation:`Ruff` as a project is very mature.
 The formatter feature itself is newer but built on the same highly performant core and rapidly stabilizing, considered production-ready by its authors.
   - **Community & Documentation:** High (Exploding).
 Very active development, massive and rapidly growing user base, excellent and extensive documentation.